offline-ai/cli/guide/lang-script.md

-# Programmable Prompt Engine Language Script Capabilities
+# Programmable Prompt Engine(PPE) Language Script Capabilities

-Programmable Prompt Engine (PPE) Language is a message-processing language, similar to the YAML format.
+Programmable Prompt Engine(PPE) Language is a message-processing language, similar to the YAML format.

 PPE is designed to define AI prompt messages and their input/output configurations.
 It allows for the creation of a reusable and programmable prompt system akin to software engineering practices.